ilabs-playground/wohui.docs/About-|-What?.md

-我会 | MANDARIN CHINESE is a web based system for creating language learning journeys and supporting **learners** on them with a range of RESOURCES.
+我会 | MANDARIN CHINESE is a system for creating language learning journeys and supporting **learners** on them with a range of RESOURCES.

 ![Principles](http://dulwich-hk-public.oss-cn-hongkong.aliyuncs.com/help.images/principles.png)